New Year's Resolutions. Some people live by them, swearing at the start of each new year that...

 “Don’t worry, they’ll tell you.”

-CrossFit goals are going to remain goals, and not achievements, if you’re too scared to ask for a little extra help.
-It’s much easier to climb a mountain with a team, rather than alone.
-Even though everyone still takes each step separately, there’s something about working with a team that makes all the difference.
+CrossFit goals are going to remain goals, and not achievements, if you’re too scared to ask for extra help.
+It’s much easier to climb a mountain with a team, versus alone.

-If and when you’re feeling stuck, which is almost-certainly going to happen, approach a coach, or maybe even one of the more seasoned athletes with specific questions.
+But if and when you’re feeling stuck, approach a coach, or maybe even one of the more seasoned athletes with specific questions.

 Instead, try something like this, before or after class: